WBEC-TV

 WBEC-TV (channel 63) is an educational independent television station licensed to Boca Raton, Florida, United States.
 It is owned by Broward County Public Schools alongside student radio station WKPX (88.5 FM).
-The two stations share studios on Nova Drive in Davie; WBEC-TV's transmitter is located in the Dale Village mobile home park in Pembroke Park.
+The two stations share studios on Nova Drive in Davie; WBEC-TV's transmitter is co-located with that of UniMás outlet WAMI-DT (channel 69) on a tower in the Dale Village mobile home park in Pembroke Park.
 Although Boca Raton is part of the West Palm Beach television market, WBEC-TV primarily serves Broward County, which is part of the Miami market.